agateblue/lifter/docs/overview.rst

 Stores
 ******

-Stores objects aggregates global information regarding a data source.
-A good example of store would be a SQL database.

-Refined stores
-**************

-Refined stores are responsible for parsing queries about a model and returning corresponding data.
+Stores are responsible for parsing queries about a model, send them to an underlying backend and return proper results to lifter.

-If we go back to our previous example, a refined store would be used to connect to our SQL database and run queries against our users table.

 Adapters
 ********

-Because we don't want to deal with raw data such as SQL or JSON Responses, adapters are reponsible for converting data returned by our refined stores to actual model instances. test
+Because we don't want to deal with raw data such as SQL or JSON Responses, adapters are reponsible for converting data returned by our refined stores to actual model instances.

 Managers
 *********